The Samurai Poet - A Novel

 The Samurai Poet will transport you to seventeenth century Japan and challenge preconceptions about what life was really like in the time of the samurai.
 Individuals and groups had more freedom than is generally believed, but the consequences of transgressing legal and social boundaries could still be lethal.
 Once you see Japan through the eyes of Ishikawa Jozan, you will never think about it the same way again.

 Download a free sample or order the ebook in your favourite format at the following retailers:

-Apple iBookstore (International - Link is designed to bring you to your country’s iBookstore.
+Apple Books (International - Link is designed to bring you to your country’s store front.
 If unavailable, it defaults to the U.S. store.)

 Barnes & Noble (U.S. & U.K.)

 La Feltrinelli (Italy)